aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 The constraints for the optimization problem were as follows:
 - The total amount of money bet could not exceed a set budget.
-- The total number of bets could not exceed a specified limit.
+- The total number of bets must be equal to half of the available wagers.
 - The amount of money bet on a single game could not exceed a set maximum bet.
-- The amount of money bet on a single game must be non-negative.
+- The amount of money bet on a single game must be at least the maximum buget divided by four times the number of wagers.
 - The decision variable for betting on a game must be binary (i.e., either bet or not bet).

+The optimization problem was solved using the `PuLP` library in Python, which provides an interface to various optimization solvers.
+The solution to the optimization problem provided the optimal betting strategy for maximizing the expected value of profit.

+Notably, the second and fourth constraints were an initial attempt at mitigating risk by forcing the optimizer to spread out smaller bets across multiple games.
+This was an attempt to reduce the impact of a single large bet on the overall outcome of the strategy.
+This was not entirely successful as discussed in the results section.

 ## Results